wolf-packs/wolf-core/README.md

 `Evaluate` looks for the next slot to ask for the user if there is any slots that is not filled.
 If all slots are filled, `Evalutes` marks the ability "complete".

 ### **Action**
 `Action` inspects the result of the `Evaluate`, and takes the appropriate action.
-If there are missing slots,
+If there are missing slot(s), action adjusts the wolf state for the next turn.
+If the slots are filled, `Action` runs the user-defined `submit` function on the specific ability.

 ### **Outtake**
-TODO
+`Outtake` organizes the message queue, and outputs an array of messages that the bot should send to the user.

 ___
 ## How to use
 ### Install